wulfsberg/angular-material-kickstart/README.md

 The `suppressImplicitAnyIndexErrors` relaxes this a bit, allowing a non-typesafe access using the `object['propertyName']` notation, which is convenient for bridging to pure JavaScript.

-The `skipLibCheck` is necessary for now, as Angular is not fully compliant with `strictNullChecks` yet.
-(It will be in 4.1, though other modules may still force us to use this flag).

 Primary resources
 -----------------